Alice Spencer Geddes Lloyd: Biography

 Little is known about Alice Spencer Geddes' early life as per her own design; the author and educator was known to reject any questions on the subject leaving it shrouded in mystery.
 Alice Spencer Geddes was born in Athol, Massachusetts, on November 13, 1876, to parents William E. Geddes and Ella Mary Bowker Geddes.
 The family would end up moving to Boston not five years later, where they would stay until Alice Geddes would move to New Hampshire in 1914.
 She would later study at Radcliffe College dropping out twice; the first in 1896 and the second in 1900.
 In 1898 Alice would begin working as a journalist for the Cambridge Chronicle, publishing a supplement to the newspaper titled Woman's Column, the first of which would be included in the November 26, 1898 edition.
 The article would receive such positive response from both readers and the editors alike that the Woman's Column would become a permanent supplemental section in the newspaper titled The Woman's Chronicle, curating content made by women and for women.

 In 1903 she purchased the publication The Cambridge Press, partnering with two friends to give the publication a drastic update and aggressively marketing it to provide a "frank and free criticism" of events of local interest.
-Acting as both publisher and editor The Cambridge Press would be known as the first publication in America to feature an all-female staff, though ultimately it would be permanently suspended by June of 1904.
+Acting as both publisher and editor The Cambridge Press would be known as the first publication in America to feature an all-female staff, though ultimately it would be permanently suspended by June 1904.
 It would be during this time that she would meet Andrew Lloyd, the then advertising manager of The Cambridge Press, and the pair would later marry on February 16, 1914.
 The couple, in addition to Ella Geddes, would spend a brief time living in New Hampshire where they were active in their community and frequently in the news for their good deeds.
 During this period, Alice Geddes Lloyd would devote a portion of her time to the children of their community, improving their education by offering free readings and starting a free library at her home.
 This marked the beginning of her social activism, and highlighted her dedication to improving the lives of the children and impoverished individuals in her town of Gilmanton, as well as providing an example of the enduring criticism that she would face as an outside do-gooder.